foxglove/mcap/typescript/support/README.md

 [MCAP](https://mcap.dev/) is a modular container format and logging library for pub/sub messages with arbitrary message serialization.
 It is primarily intended for use in robotics applications, and works well under various workloads, resource constraints, and durability requirements.

-The `@mcap/support` package provides utilities for working with MCAP files that use [well-known compression formats and encodings](https://mcap.dev/specification/appendix.html), from Node.js and browsers.
+The `@mcap/support` package provides utilities for working with MCAP files that use [well-known compression formats](https://mcap.dev/specification/appendix.html), from Node.js and browsers.

 ## Usage examples